Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 ### Properties:
 - #### fieldName
   >Type: `string`.
-The name of a form field
+The name of a form field.
 - #### fileName
   >Type: `string`.
-The name of a file attachment transmitted with the form data
+The name of a file attachment transmitted with the form data.
 - #### fieldValue
   >Type: `string`.
-The value of a form field
+The value of a form field.
 - #### charset
   >Type: `string`.
-The character encoding of the transmission
+The character encoding of the transmission.
 - #### contentType
   >Type: `string`.
-The MIME-Type of the transmission
+The MIME-Type of the transmission.

 ---